-When I first joined my father to help him in his business, the banking sector was not as vibrant as it is today.
+When I first joined my father to help him in his business, the banking sector was not as it is vibrant today.
 It was really difficult to avail loans from banks as there were hardly any private banks with just Nabil Bank and Himalayan Bank among a couple others.
 Moreover, the banks were very conservative back then and would provide only collateral-based loans.
 Initially we had a very small budget so we decided to stick to the trading business as setting up a manufacturing plant is financially intensive.
 We had to actually borrow from some close friends in the beginning.
 Back then, you could have a fantastic business idea but it would be next to impossible to work on the idea due to constraints in availing finance.

 We did have many business ideas but we stuck to trading as we didn't have the required funds and access to banks was nearly nil.
 There actually was no trend to approach banks for business loans like how it is at the moment.
-My father urged us to approach banks for loans if we wanted to expand our business.
-He told us the only thing the banks could do is to refuse our proposal.
+It was later that my father asked us to approach banks for loans as we decided to expand our business.
+He told us the only thing the banks could do is refuse our proposal, so there was no harm in trying at least.

-In the days to come, the banking sector also grew and we could think of materialising our business ideas.
-Financing was a problem faced by many who wanted to set up industries then.
+In the days to come, along with our business, the banking sector also started growing and we could actually think of materialising our business ideas.
+This financing problem was faced by many who wanted to set up industries then.
 The other major problem was in obtaining a licence to start a manufacturing plant.
-These were the two main challenges then.
+These were the two main challenges back then.